Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 In order to minimize potential damage to residential structures in flood hazard areas, the Coconino County Floodplain Management Overlay Zone requires an additional foot of freeboard above the BFE, which is referred as the Regulatory Flood Elevation (RFE).

 An Elevation Certificate is an important tool that documents your building’s elevation.
-This Fact Sheet provides valuable information for homeowners about Elevation Certificates and flood insurance.

 There are several ways to obtain an Elevation Certificate (EC):

 It depends . . .